 #8 By publication date

 Yes, we know.
-This organization method looks like too much work.
+This organization method looks like too much work, especially in modern life where everyone’s weekly planners are stuffed with endless task lists.
 And it is!
 But imagine having your books all done, and having a visual representation of literary history.
 How cool is that!
 You might use it as a way to learn more about the inter-dependencies and influences of authors on one another, and remember when they all lived.
 Plus, you get to show off when your friends come to visit and ask you about your organizing system.

 We bet they won’t be expecting what you’ll have to say.